KoslickiLab/prokrustean/README.md

 ```

 ### Make a prokrustean graph
-This approach requires a eBWT file that includes a single string with a seperator (normally '$').
-Either download [our example data](https://pennstateoffice365-my.sharepoint.com/:f:/g/personal/akp6031_psu_edu/EpeyylRQoyhAmi60bt8ne3IBaTDVXzsdVVB8ODAKZ0CPRw?e=dCw1Oi), or refer to the [BWT Section](#BWT) below to make your own.
+For the input sequence set, typically sequencing data, we require an eBWT file that consists of a single string with a separator, usually '$'.
+There are numerous projects and ongoing studies focused on computing eBWTs.
+Refer to the [BWT Section](#BWT) below, which lists some eBWT construction tools and simple tutorials.
+Alternatively, you can download [our example data](https://pennstateoffice365-my.sharepoint.com/:f:/g/personal/akp6031_psu_edu/EpeyylRQoyhAmi60bt8ne3IBaTDVXzsdVVB8ODAKZ0CPRw?e=dCw1Oi) here.

 Below code generates a binary file (./SRR20044276.bwt.prokrustean) representing the prokrustean graph of a short read dataset of SRR20044276.

 ```
 # kmin is 20 by default.
 ./prokrustean -i ./SRR20044276.bwt -l 20
 ```
 ### Application: Count distinct k-mers
-The command below counts the number of k-mers for a range k, [$kmin$, the maximum length possible].
-Note that the output may not match that of other libraries like KMC.
-This is due to Prokrustean not using canonical k-mers, restricting to an `A,C,T,G` alphabet only, etc. But to check correctness, we have utilized brute-force implementations for testing purposes. ([/tests/naive_impl.cpp](/tests/naive_impl.cpp)).
+The command below counts the number of k-mers for k=kmin, ... , the length of the longest sequence.
+Note that the output may not match that of other libraries like KMC, because KMC does not count k-mers as is - it considers canonical k-mers, and its usage is limited to `A,C,T,G` alphabet only, etc. We instead utilized brute-force implementations for testing purposes. ([/tests/naive_impl.cpp](/tests/naive_impl.cpp)).
 ```
 ./prokrustean_kmer_count -p ./SRR20044276.bwt.prokrustean
 ```

 ### Application: Count maximal unitigs of de Bruijn graphs
-Below command counts the number of maximal unitigs of de Bruijn graphs for a range of k, [$kmin$, the maximum length possible].
+Below command counts the number of maximal unitigs of de Bruijn graphs for k=kmin, ... , the maximum length of sequences.
 ```
 ./prokrustean_unitig_count -p ./SRR20044276.bwt.prokrustean
 ```

-### Application: Compute Bray-Curtis
+### Application: Compute Bray-Curtis dissimilarity
-The command below computes the Bray-Curtis dissimilarities between samples across a range of k, [$kmin$, the maximum length possible].
-For comparing two read sets, `A.fastq.gz` and `B.fastq.gz`, first construct `merged.bwt.prokrustean` from the ebwt of the merged files.
-Then, the second parameter annotes each sample ids for each sequence, `merged.bwt.samples_ids.txt`.
-This file contains N rows of 0s or 1s, where N is the total number of sequences.
-Each integer in the ith row indicates whether the ith sequence in the Procrustean graph is from A (0) or B (1).
+The command below computes the Bray-Curtis dissimilarities between samples for k = kmin, ... , the length of the longest sequence.
+To compare two read sets, `A.fastq.gz` and `B.fastq.gz`, they must be merged to generate `merged.bwt.prokrustean`.
+The second parameter, `merged.bwt.samples_ids.txt`, annotates the sample IDs for each sequence based on the implicit order in the eBWT.
+This file contains N rows of 0s and 1s, where N is the total number of merged sequences.
+Each integer in the ith row indicates whether the ith sequence in the Procrustean graph is from `A` (0) or `B` (1).
+We share how the two inputs were computed in [/examples/experiments](examples/experiments.md).

 ```
 ./prokrustean_braycurtis -p ./merged.bwt.prokrustean -s ./merged.bwt.samples_ids.txt
 ```

 ### Application: Count vertex degrees of the overlap graph
 The prokrustean graph contains an hierarchical representation of the overlap graph of the original sequence set.
 This compact representation makes computing vertex degrees of the overlap graph beneficial.
-Below command outputs the incoming and outgoing degrees of each sequence, where $kmin$ is the overlap threshold (overlap at least $kmin$ are counted)
+Below command outputs the incoming and outgoing degrees of each sequence, where kmin is the overlap threshold (overlap at least $kmin$ are counted).
 ```
 ./prokrustean_overlap -p ./merged.bwt.prokrustean
 ```

-# Examples
+# Example datasets and experiments
 More detailed usages are introduced in the `/examples` folder.

 [/examples/datasets](examples/datasets.md) includes datasets used to generate figures in the paper.